toru173/nomi-discord-python/README.md

 There are a lot of steps, but don't worry - they are all easy steps.
 You can use the [Table of Contents](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) feature if you get lost.
 Each section can open and close if you click on the disclosure arrow next to the heading.

+> [!TIP]
+> The screenshots in this documentation are from macOS, but this will run in Windows, Linux too.
+The script you need to run might have a different extension - for example, it might be called 'setup.bat' instead of 'setup.command' - but it's still the same script!

 <details>

 <summary>Background</summary>